Immigration Law

 When a student from another country wishes to enter the U.S. to continue an academic program, they need to obtain an F-1 student visa.
 Only universities and colleges authorized by the United States Department of Education can help you process the I-20 form and the necessary documents to obtain your visa.

 There are fraud cases committed by management companies that offer their services to process student visas and request money from the applicant for their services.
-Many times the documents obtained by the student are false, and their visa is denied.
+Many times, the documents obtained by the student are false, and their visa gets denied.

 Payments To Expedite the Case and Secure Your Application